bitshifter/glam-rs/README.md

 Design goals:
 * A simple and fast 3D math library for games and graphics
-* Row vectors instead of column vectors
+* Row vectors instead of column vectors (for mul operator order)
 * Implemented with SIMD (only SSE2 for now)
 * No generics necessary - only f32 supported (although f64 should be feasible)
 * No traits necessary
 * Vector types are always 16 byte aligned
 * Dependencies are optional (e.g. mint, rand and serde)
+* Idiomatic Rust, e.g. methods instead of free functions

 Potential goals:
 * Experimental fast-math scalar implementation